+Summer Year 5's only Key facts about puberty and the changing adolescent body, particularly from age 9 through to age 11, including physical and emotional changes.
+Children in year 5 will be taught about puberty in same sex classes.
+FPA - Growing up with Yasmine and About menstrual wellbeing including the key facts about the menstrual cycle.
+Tom - Menstruation - Children will learn about how girls' bodies change during puberty - focusing on what a period is.
+FPA Growing up with Yasmine and Tom - Wet dreams - Children will learn about how boys' bodies change during puberty and what wet dreams are.
+Medway - Lesson 2 - Puberty, menstruation and wet dreams.
+This lesson explores in more detail some of the external and internal changes that happen to the body during puberty, including menstruation and wet dreams.
+Lesson 3 - Personal hygiene This lesson focuses on the importance of personal hygiene and explores ways to manage some of the physical changes that occur during puberty.
+Lesson 4 - Emotions and feelings This lesson focuses on emotional changes during puberty, and where pupils can find help and support for the physical and emotional changes experienced.

-Summer Year 5's only How to ask for advice or help for themselves or others, and to keep trying until they are heard.
-How to report concerns or abuse, and the vocabulary and confidence needed to do so.
-Where to get advice e.g., family, school and/or other sources.
-Key facts about puberty and the changing adolescent body, particularly from age 9 through to age 11, including physical and emotional changes.
+Summer Year 6 only Key facts about puberty and the changing adolescent body, particularly from age 9 through to age 11, including physical and emotional changes.
 About menstrual wellbeing including the key facts about the menstrual cycle.
-Children will learn about who can help including external services and know that it is good to talk no matter what the issue.
-They will learn about Childline and how to access it.
-Betty for schools - Children will learn about menstruation FPA Growing up with Yasmine and Tom - Wet dreams Medway - Lesson 2 - Puberty, menstruation and wet dreams.
-Lesson 3 - Personal hygiene Lesson 4 - Emotions and feelings Summer Year 6 only Key facts about puberty and the changing adolescent body, particularly from age 9 through to age 11, including physical and emotional changes.
-About menstrual wellbeing including the key facts about the menstrual cycle.
 About human reproduction.
-Medway - year 6 - Lesson 1 - Puberty recap.
-Lesson 2 - Puberty: Change and becoming more independent Children will review their learning about puberty and how as they grow up, they will become more independent.
+Medway - Year 6 - Puberty recap.
+This gives children an opportunity to consolidate previous learning about puberty and further develop their understanding.
+Lesson 2 - Puberty: Change and becoming more independent Children will learn about the changes that might occur alongside puberty, including moving to secondary school and the new feelings, roles and responsibilities that accompany becoming more independent.
 Lesson 3 - Positive, healthy relationships.
-FPA - Growing up with Yasmine and Tom - Module 3 - Lesson 10 - Making Babies - Sexual Intercourse
+This lesson focuses on what is meant by a positive, healthy, and loving relationship by exploring different types of relationships, and the qualities, values, and behaviours within them.
+FPA - Growing up with Yasmine and Tom - Module 3 - Lesson 10 - Making Babies - Sexual Intercourse Children will learn how fertilization happens through sexual intercourse.
+They will learn about how a baby is made through sexual intercourse.
+They will learn about consent and know the age of consent.
+FPA - Growing up with Yasmine and Tom - Pregnancy and Birth